bryanpaget/bryanpaget.github.io/README.md

 # bryanpaget.com

 This is my personal homepage, hosted on GitHub Pages at [bryanpaget.com](https://bryanpaget.com).
 It's a lightweight, single-page site — a link-in-bio style card that points to my profiles across the web and showcases a selection of my projects.
-The page is plain HTML/CSS/JS with no framework, featuring a simple classic serif design and a fully responsive layout.
+The page is plain HTML/CSS/JS with no framework, featuring a simple classic sans-serif design, an automatic light/dark theme that follows your system preference, and a fully responsive layout.

 ## Structure